 The Driver Diagram (Figure 3) summarises the areas that are being focussed on.
 To measure improvement over a 12-month period, a random sample of seclusion entries will be taken each month, with adherence to guidelines subsequently analysed.
-The mean adherence developed based on audit findings and colleague discussions.
-SMART rates for standards will be presented onto Statistical Process Control charts, to enable us to see whether the changes implemented lead to improvements.
+The mean adherence charts, to enable us to see whether the changes implemented lead to improvements.
 Our benchmark for improvement is an increase in the overall mean adherence from current 66.72%, to 90%.